TEAMuP-dev/HARP/model_validation/README.md

 Keep common cases model-agnostic by targeting outputs with `"*"` rather than a specific label, which will not exist on most models.
 Because a `"*"` rule is skipped when it matches no compatible output, `audio-not-silent` above checks audio models and is skipped on MIDI-only ones.
-A validator can do the same by raising `ValidatorNotApplicable` when the model lacks the outputs it needs, as the shipped `labels_within_audio` does.
+A validator should do the same by raising `ValidatorNotApplicable` when the model lacks the outputs it needs.
 A model can opt out of common cases entirely with `skip_common_cases: true` in its `overrides` entry.

-### Step 5: run just that model to iterate
+### Step 5: run a single model to iterate

 ```bash
 python model_validation/src/validate_models.py --spaces teamup-tech/pitch_shifter --verbose
 ```

 The console shows each case's pass or fail, and `report.json` has the per-case timings and error details.
-Once the case passes reliably, the daily CI run picks it up automatically.
-No workflow changes are needed.

 ### Reference: full config.yml schema